SanderMertens/flecs/docs/Queries.md

 ## Performance
 This section describes performance characteristics for each query type.

-### Filter
+### Query
 A filter is a data type that describes the structure of a query in Flecs.
-Filters are the cheapest to create, as creating one just requires initializing the value of the filter object.
+Querys are the cheapest to create, as creating one just requires initializing the value of the filter object.

-Filters can serve different purposes, like iterating all matching entities, or testing if a specific entity matches with a filter.
-Filters can also be used to filter the output of other queries, including other filters.
+Querys can serve different purposes, like iterating all matching entities, or testing if a specific entity matches with a filter.
+Querys can also be used to filter the output of other queries, including other filters.

 While the exact way a filter is evaluated depends on what kind of filter it is, almost all filter evaluation follows steps similar to the ones in this diagram: